 Through my experiences I've developed alternative and highly efficient methods of travel in the polar regions.
 In 1995 I completed a sea-to-sea crossing of Greenland and one of the first polar expeditions to use steerable kites, and have embraced the use of specialised plastics in the construction of polar-specific equipment.
 I'm the inventor of Flexi Ski Bindings as well as a range of other niche extreme-cold adventure products, sold through my company's online store.

 In 1991 I wrote the book, Icetrek.
 The Bitter Journey to the South Pole and my expeditions have produced four internationally-screened documentary films, most notably, the Emmy Award-winning Greenland production, Chasing the Midnight Sun.

-I live in Hobart, Australia with my wife and business partner Susy.
-My son Kip is studying at the Melbourne University Conservatorium of Music, and my daughter lives in regional Victoria with her partner, working as an outdoor educator and with me as a trainee polar guide.
+I live in Victoria, Australia with my wife Susy.
+My son Kip is studying at the Melbourne University Conservatorium of Music, and my daughter lives in regional Victoria, working as an outdoor educator and with me as a trainee polar guide.
 I'm the founder and director of Icetrek Expeditions and Equipment, co-founder and President of the International Polar Guides Association (IPGA) and creator of the Polar Expeditions Classification Scheme (PECS).